 Sunday Monday Tuesday Wednesday Thursday Friday Saturday 1 Think Safety.
-2 Use a step or rolling ladder to reach high places, if permitted.
-3 Are you prepared for emergencies?
-4 Make sure your safety equipment is appropriate and functional.
+2 Never climb on shelving units, rack storage units, or machinery.
+Use only approved ladders or mechanical lifts.
+3 What to do when an emergency occurs 4 Make sure your safety equipment is appropriate and functional.
 5 What is safety accountability?
-6 Training of Employees.
+6 Why do my shoulders ache after a hard day at work?
 7 First aid kits.
-8 OSHA Record keeping.
-Hanukkah 9 Use cut resistant gloves when working with knives or sharp materials.
-Use 'Wet Floor' signs to reduce the possibility of an accident.
-11 Know where the emergency eyewash stations and showers are located and how to use them.
-12 Prevent slips, trips, and falls.
+Advent Starts 8 OSHA Record keeping.
+9 Use cut resistant gloves when working with knives or sharp materials.
+10 Prevent slips, trips, and falls.
+11 Use Wet Floor signs to reduce the possibility of an accident.
+12 Know where the emergency eyewash stations and showers are located and how to use them.
 13 Use kneepads when stocking low shelves or kneeling for long periods.
-14 Avoid text messaging and talking on a cell phone while driving or walking 15 Please use the handrails.
-16 Do not jump onto or off of loading docks.
-Exit signs with arrows should correctly reflect the direction of travel to exit the building.
-18 Get first aid immediately.
-19 Maintain machine safeguards.
+14 Text messaging or talking on a cell phone while driving is classified as distracted driving.
+15 16 17 18 19 20 21 Use handrails to prevent falls.
+Do not jump onto or off of loading docks.
+24 Get first aid immediately.
+Maintain machine safeguards.
 20 Clean up or report all spills, leaks, and wet areas immediately.
 21 Wear proper and sensible work clothes.
-22 What to do when an emergency occurs 23 Watch where you are going and walk, don't run, from one place to another.
-24 It is your responsibility to talk to your supervisor about any safety issues.
-25 Attitude: Safety always applies to you Christmas 26 Don't be a prankster!
-27 Order picker safety: Fall Protection 28 Do not attempt to move a load that is sitting on a broken pallet.
-29 Be careful around unsecured compressed gas cylinders.
-30 Stop and ask questions when you do not understand your assigned job tasks.
-31 Reporting is important.
+Are you prepared to act in an emergency?
+Watch where you are going and walk, do not run, from one place to another.
+It is your responsibility to talk to your supervisor about any safety issues.
+Attitude: Safety always applies to you Christmas Do not be a prankster!
+Hanukkah Starts Order picker safety: Fall Protection Do not attempt to move a load that is sitting on a broken pallet.
+29 30 31 Christings nonumen starts Secure compressed gas cylinders to prevent them from falling over, injuring people, and possibly becoming an unguided missile.
+Stop and ask questions when you do not understand your assigned job tasks.
+Reporting is important.
 New Year's Eve